What is an Inguinal Hernia?

 Through one of these incisions, a camera is inserted to get a clear view of the hernia present.

-After that the surgeon uses a synthetic mesh to cover the torn hernia muscle.
+After that the hernia surgeon uses a synthetic mesh to cover the torn hernia muscle.
 Then hernia mesh is inserted and is placed on the breach and is fixed to the hernia opening.
 This mesh is stitched to the tissues around near the torn region.

 If a hernia present is strangulated, the hernia surgeon removes the part of the intestine that has developed gangrene.
 The hernia surgeon then cleans the abdomen thoroughly for any leaked matters and then sutures the healthy part of the intestine together.
 After this, the surgeon proceeds to close the laparoscopic holes present with sutures.
-This hernia repair surgery is called Herniorrhaphy.

 Tension Repair - The Old Hernia Repair Surgery Method